 Home Affordability Calculator – How Much House Can You Afford in 2025?

 Use our free home affordability calculator to determine exactly how much house you can afford based on your income, monthly debts, and down payment.
-This comprehensive mortgage affordability calculator includes property taxes, homeowners insurance, PMI, and HOA fees to provide realistic monthly payment estimates and your maximum home price range.
+This comprehensive mortgage affordability calculator and home loan calculator includes property taxes, homeowners insurance, PMI, and HOA fees to provide realistic monthly payment estimates and your maximum home price range.
+Calculate what house can you afford and get instant answers to questions like "how much mortgage can I afford" and "how much can I afford for a house."

 Home Affordability Calculator